 |An orchestra played for the many who assembled for the dedication on April 12, 1915 -- Library of Congress|

-The neighborhood around the Straus Memorial declined as the 20th century wound down and by 2007 the memorial had suffered some abuse.
+The neighborhood around the Straus Memorial declined in the latter half of the 20th century, and by 2007 the memorial had suffered some abuse.
 That year the Parks’ Monuments Conservation Program initiated a restoration, sponsored mostly by The History Channel.

 Regretfully, the lily pond—a crucial element in Augustus Lukeman’s design--was filled in as a flower bed in order to facilitate easier maintenance.